sharetribe/flex-docs/src/docs/howto-events/set-up-and-use-zapier/index.md

 All of the information can again be used in the rest of the Zap, for example to insert in an email, or a Tweet etc.

-## Some examples of what you can do with Zapier and Flex
+## Some examples of what you can do with Zapier and Sharetribe

 The above might all sound a bit dry and theoretical, so what does this mean in practice?
 Here are some ideas: